swistak35/Chinchilla/README.md

 Troubleshooting
 ------------
-If you have Error::ERRNO error, try removing config directory by `rm -rf ~/.config/chinchilla` : )
+If you have Errno::ENOENT error, try removing config directory by `rm -rf ~/.config/chinchilla` : )

 ToDo
 ------------